The Enchanting Creation of Waterfalls: A Journey from Source to Cascade

 The Geological Foundation: Laying the Groundwork for a Waterfall

 The type of rock itself influences the waterfall's characteristics.
 Harder rocks create steeper, more dramatic falls, while softer rocks tend to form gentler cascades or even a series of smaller drops.
-The geological structure, including fractures, joints, and bedding planes, further influences the path of water and contributes to the overall shape and form of the waterfall.
+Worth adding: the geological structure, including fractures, joints, and bedding planes, further influences the path of water and contributes to the overall shape and form of the waterfall.
 Faults and folds in the rock strata can also direct the flow of water, creating unique waterfall formations.

 The Sculpting Power of Water: Erosion and its Role